GemHQ/round-py/docs/advanced.md

 * `wallet.balance`: returns the total balance of all accounts
 * `wallet.is_locked()`: returns True if locked
 * `wallet.accounts`: returns a collection of round accounts.
-* `wallet.unlock(passphrase='MYPASSWORD')`:  Unlocks the wallet for signing purposes
-* `wallet.attributes`: returns a dictonary of attributes about the wallet

 ### Accounts
 A gem account is the main object to interact with.
 The account is where payments are made from and where you access transaction collections.
 The gem wallet can have many accounts.
 As mentioned in the wallet section, a Gem account within a wallet is a collection of bitcoin addresses and the complexity of dealing with addresses is now abstracted away.